daveprowse/prom-live/labs/lab-06/lab-06.md

 - Configure and view an alert
 - (Optional) Install the Apache exporter

+> Note: This is a large lab.
+Take it slow, and take breaks as necessary.

 ## Install the node_exporter Grafana Dashboard

 Let's install the node_exporter dashboard for Grafana into our main Prometheus monitoring system.